kodi-pvr/pvr.vuplus/README.md

 Within this tab the connection options need to be configured before it can be successfully enabled.

 * **Enigma2 hostname or IP address**: The IP address or hostname of your enigma2 based set-top box.
-* **Web interface port**: The port used to connect to the web interface
+* **Web interface port**: The port used to connect to the web interface.
-* **Use secure HTTP (https)**: Use https to connect to the web interface
+* **Use secure HTTP (https)**: Use https to connect to the web interface.
-* **Username**: If the webinterface of the set-top box is protected with a username / password combination this needs to be set in this option.
+* **Username**: If the webinterface of the set-top box is protected with a username/password combination this needs to be set in this option.
-* **Password**: If the webinterface of the set-top box is protected with a username / password combination this needs to be set in this option.
+* **Password**: If the webinterface of the set-top box is protected with a username/password combination this needs to be set in this option.
 * **Enable automatic configuration for live streams**: When enabled the stream URL will be read from an M3U file.
 When disabled it is constructed based on the filename.
 * **Streaming port**: This option defines the streaming port the set-top box uses to stream live tv.
 The default is 8001 which should be fine if the user did not define a custom port within the webinterface.
-Webinterface Port: This option defines the port that should be used to access the webinterface of the set-top box.
-* **Use secure HTTP (https) for streams**: Use https to connect to streams
+* **Use secure HTTP (https) for streams**: Use https to connect to streams.
-* **Use login for streams**: Use the login username and password for streams
+* **Use login for streams**: Use the login username and password for streams.
 * **Connection check timeout**: The value in seconds to wait for a connection check to complete before failure.
 Useful for tuning on older Enigma2 devices.
 * **Connection check interval**: The value in seconds to wait between connection checks.
 Useful for tuning on older Enigma2 devices.